 During her four years on PBA’s volleyball team, Jackie Stanley excelled on the court, amassing an impressive list of recognitions in the process: second all-time in kills (2,131), NAIA third team All-American (2002), Florida Sun Conference Player of the Year (2002), NCCAA All-Region (2001–2004), NCCAA first team All-American (2003–2004), NCCAA National Player of the Year (2004) and PBA Female Athlete of the Year (2005).

 After earning a bachelor’s in business management, Stanley enrolled in the Master of Business Administration program at PBA.
 Following graduation, Stanley put her business skills to work on behalf of PBA athletics as a budget manager and assistant women’s volleyball coach.
+In June 2006 Stanley left PBA for mission work at an orphanage in Cochabamba, Bolivia.
+Since her return she attends First Presbyterian Church in North Palm Beach, where she has taken part in missions to the Dominican Republic and Cuba.
+Stanley works as a business manager with Wireless to Go in Palm Beach Gardens.

 Bob White joined the Palm Beach Atlantic University athletic department in 2002 as the head volleyball coach and assistant athletic director for facilities and compliance.
 In 2004 he was named athletic director.
 He is PBA's all-time coaching leader in wins and winning percentages.
 In May 2008 he was inducted into the National Christian College Athletic Association (NCCAA) Hall of Fame for his service and success as a collegiate volleyball coach.
 White graduated from Pensacola Christian College in 1990.
 In 2004 he earned his master's in organizational leadership from PBA.
 He and his wife, Robin, have two children, Robbe and Lauryn.
 The family resides in Palm Beach Gardens.